Philosophy in Art History (Ph.D.) Procedures & Requirements

 The Preliminary Examination must be scheduled well in advance and it is the student’s responsibility to ensure that ample time is devoted to this process.

-At least one month before beginning of the examination process, the student, in consultation with his Major Professor and Advisory Committee, must submit the times and date of this oral examination to the Graduate Coordinator on the Announcement of Doctoral Oral Comprehensive Examination form.
+At least one month before the beginning of the examination process, the student, in consultation with his Major Professor and Advisory Committee, must submit the times and date of this oral examination to the Graduate Coordinator on the Announcement of Doctoral Oral Comprehensive Examination form.
 This form is available here.

 Since the date of the oral examination must be submitted to the Graduate Coordinator one month in advance of the oral examination, the schedule for both the written and oral examination must be predetermined by the three examining members of the Advisory Committee by that point.